 EOU Housing and Residence Life Mission Statement

-In support of the Eastern Oregon University and Student Affairs missions, we work collaboratively with campus partners to provide a living environment that fosters learning in its broadest sense while emphasizing academic support, success, and enhancement.
-Staff in Housing and Residence Life will strive to provide services in a courteous, efficient, and effective manner while respecting and honoring the uniqueness of individual students.
+In support of the Eastern Oregon University and Student Success & Engagement missions, we work collaboratively with campus partners to provide a living environment that fosters learning in its broadest sense while emphasizing academic support, success and enhancement.
+Staff in Housing and Residence Life will strive to provide services in a courteous, efficient and effective manner while respecting and honoring the uniqueness of individual students.

 Points of Pride